issac-johnson/IssacJohnson_StreamlitTool/README.md

-**Please note** : In the live Streamlit application, the profiling report is displayed directly within the interface for user convenience.
+**Please note** : In the live Streamlit application, the profiling report is displayed directly within the interface for user convenience,
+                  home.py serves as the entry point for the Streamlit application

 ***3. ML Model Use-Case***